 Day 4: Loire Valley day trip — Amboise & Chenonceau Castles

-Day 4, whip out your France Eurail pass for a day trip to Loire Valley — famous for its world-famous castles and architectural heritage.
-Loire Valley is situated around 200km southwestern of Paris and it takes approx. 2 hours to get to via rail.
-Directions included at the end of Day 4.
+Day four, whip out your France Eurail pass for a day trip to Loire Valley — famous for its world-famous castles and architectural heritage.
+Loire Valley is situated around 200km southwestern of Paris and it takes approx. two hours to get to via rail.
+Directions included at the end of day four.